Klaus Woeste: A new learning function for GenZ.

 Discovery Tools

 As a result, learning from each other produced all human knowledge, including languages and cultures.
 People will continue to learn from each other so that society can evolve.
 In business, success is based on trying new things, failing a few times and learning and improving through these experiences.
-Since companies are made up of teams, social learning is crucial to the growth and success of a business.
+Since companies are made up of teams, social learning is critical to the growth and success of a business.

-I recently spoke with Sam Herring, General Manager and Co-Founder of Intrepid by VitalSource, a leading learning platform for team learning, to learn more about social learning and the technology that enables it.
+I recently spoke with Sam Herring, General Manager and Co-Founder of Intrepid by VitalSource , a leading learning platform for team learning, to learn more about social learning and the technology that enables it.
 Sam is a respected thought leader in corporate learning from Seattle, Washington.

 Sam Herring, Co-Founder and Managing Director of Intrepid by VitalSource, a social learning platform

 However, the next car I buy will be electric.
 The car my son and I are talking about is the Ford Mustang.
 The Mustang is such an iconic American car as one of the most popular muscle cars of the 60s.
 I have always loved the 1965 Mustang in particular.
 The first car I owned was a Plymouth Barracuda, which was also a muscle car.
-I’m inspired by the new electric Mustang because it’s a bridge to the American muscle car of the 60s and for me a nostalgic link to my younger days – and I suspect others feel the same way.
+I'm inspired by the new electric Mustang because it's a bridge to the American muscle car of the 60s and for me a nostalgic link to my younger days - and I suspect others feel the same.

-Is that the one?
+Is this the one?
 A Plymouth Barracuda.

 1965 Plymouth Barracuda Forumula S Sports with the unique rear window